 Ebb and Flow Disadvantages

-Unlike passive systems, Ebb and Flow systems rely on the water pumps actively working to continually nourish the plants.
+Unlike passive hydroponic systems Ebb and Flow rely on the water pumps actively working to continually nourish the plants.
 If the pump fails or is there is a prolonged power failure, then the plants will suffer.

 Nutrient Levels and Water Quality